About Dr. Dina

 Hi, I’m Dr. Dina Kulik

-I live in Toronto, Canada with my very supportive husband, four energetic and delicious sons (all under 7 years old) and two male dogs.
+I live in Toronto, Canada, with my very supportive husband, four energetic and incredible sons (between 4 and 11 years old), and three dogs.

-I’m a spin fanatic and adrenaline junky, needing constant stimulation to keep from getting bored (maybe that’s where the kids get it from?).
+I’m a runner, spin fanatic, and adrenaline junky, needing constant stimulation to keep from getting bored (maybe that’s where the kids get it from?).
 I thrive in organized chaos.
 Sound familiar parents?

-Through this site, and my Kidcrew™ website, I’m hoping to get the conversation started on all things related to children’s health.
-From breastfeeding challenges, to solid food introduction to managing night terrors – I’ve been through it all both personally and professionally.
+Through this site and my Kidcrew™ website, I’m hoping to get the conversation started on all things related to children’s health.
+From breastfeeding challenges to potty training to night terrors in kids – I’ve been through it all personally and professionally.

 Raising healthy, adaptable children is a challenge.
-No one does perfectly and no one comes out unscathed.
-Survival is the goal most days!
+No one does it perfectly, and no one comes out unscathed.
+The struggle is real!

 Hi, I’m Dr. Dina Kulik

-I live in Toronto, Canada with my very supportive husband, four energetic and delicious sons (all under 7 years old) and two male dogs.
+I live in Toronto, Canada, with my very supportive husband, four energetic and incredible sons (between 4 and 11 years old), and three dogs.

-I’m a spin fanatic and adrenaline junky, needing constant stimulation to keep from getting bored (maybe that’s where the kids get it from?).
+I’m a runner, spin fanatic, and adrenaline junky, needing constant stimulation to keep from getting bored (maybe that’s where the kids get it from?).
 I thrive in organized chaos.
 Sound familiar parents?

-Through this site, and my Kidcrew™ website, I’m hoping to get the conversation started on all things related to children’s health.
-From breastfeeding challenges, to solid food introduction to managing night terrors – I’ve been through it all both personally and professionally.
+Through this site and my Kidcrew™ website, I’m hoping to get the conversation started on all things related to children’s health.
+From breastfeeding challenges to potty training to night terrors in kids – I’ve been through it all personally and professionally.

 Raising healthy, adaptable children is a challenge.
-No one does perfectly and no one comes out unscathed.
-Survival is the goal most days!
+No one does it perfectly, and no one comes out unscathed.
+The struggle is real!

 Dr. Dina’s Published Research